PearlisSad/Group-Zero-Code-Institute/README.md

 ## Project Plan
 Milestone Project for Predictive Analytics Specialisation at Code Institute: Predicting Password Security.

 1. **Collect Data:** Create a small list of example passwords.
+   We used the following passwords to test our program:
+   (Enter the passwords).
-2. **Define Rules:** Implement two functions — one for length, one for number presence.
+3. **Define Rules:** Implement two functions — one for length, one for number presence.
+   We use the Python length function to check the password length.
+   We are going to check the passsword if it contains a number or a numerial number within the 8 character length limit.
+   (Show the command from python - decide whether to include or not.)
-3. **Evaluate Passwords:** Loop through all passwords, apply both checks.
+5. **Evaluate Passwords:** Loop through all passwords, apply both checks.
+   We loop through the password list and checked the above Two conditions - length and number.
+   We used the list data structure to store password list.
-4. **Store Results:** Append successful passwords to a new list.
+7. **Store Results:** Append successful passwords to a new list.
+   The passwords which satisfy the above requirement are added to a new list which can be printed out.
-5. **Print Results:** Display which passwords passed validation.
+9. **Print Results:** Display which passwords passed validation.
+   Passwords that have met all the conditions will be printed out.

 ## Analysis techniques used